Tjauti: Gebel Tjaut inscription

-A further inscription was found at the rock today called Gebel Tjauti (the rock is named after Tjauti) which is today much destroyed, but gave rise for some speculation as some fights seems to be mentioned.
+A further inscription was found at the rock today called Gebel Tjauti (the rock is named after Tjauti) which is today much destroyed, but gave rise for some speculation as some fights seem to be mentioned.
 The inscription seems to report the opening of a road.
 Close to this inscription was found another one naming a king Intef and the assault of soldiers.
 The publication of the inscription sees a connection between these two inscriptions and identifies Intef, with Intef I.